zubinchopra/portaldocs/portal-sdk/templates/portalfx-blades-bladeKinds.md

-## Introduction
+## Blade Kinds

- A set of built-in blades that encapsulate common patterns, like properties, quick start, or create forms.
-Blade Kinds are implementations of blades that offer a consistent UI and are easily implemented.
-Blade Kinds provide a simplified programming model with a closed UI.
+Blade Kinds are a set of built-in blades that encapsulate common patterns.
+These implementations offer a consistent UI and are easily implemented, because they provide a simplified programming model with a closed UI.
 The main advantage of blade kinds is simplicity.
-When the Blade Kinds for an extension are updated, developers can use the updates and the layout without having to change extension implementations.
-One type of blade kind, the Quick start blade kind, is depicted in the following image.
+When the Blade Kinds for an extension are updated, developers can use the updates and the layout without changing extension implementations.
+For example, one type of blade kind, the Quick start, is depicted in the following image.

 ![alt-text](../media/portalfx-bladeKinds/BladeKindsIntro.png "part")